- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 Opening times: 8:30 – 15:30

 From the Grand Palace, it’s a short walk to Wat Pho.
-If you are hungry, which we were, there’s plenty of small eateries near the pier or on the road parallel to the river.
+If you are hungry, which we were, there are plenty of small eateries near the pier or on the road parallel to the river.

 - Ticket includes free (cold) water which you can get at a corner of the main temple area